-- The most common reason our Mail app isn’t downloading emails or working correctly is when our internet connection is absent, down, weak, or spotty.
+- One of the most common reasons our Mail app isn’t downloading emails or working correctly is when our internet connection is absent, down, weak, or spotty.
 So the first thing to try is to reset your WiFi or Mobile Data Connections.

 - Open Settings > Toggle Airplane Mode On and the Off Again